 The hardest thing was dealing with all the time stuck in the cell.
 It took me a good four months to get used to that.
 I felt as if it was driving me mad at first.
 Listening to everyone shouting through the bars was also bad.

-The first time I went to adult prison was for aggravated burglary with intent to cause GBH [grievous bodily harm].
+The first time I went to adult prison was for aggravated burglary with intent to cause GBH.
 I'd been to youth prison as a teenager, and wasn't as worried as I'd been during my first day there, but was still quite concerned about the fact you had to go to the toilet in a bucket and slop out each day.
 I didn't like the thought of that at all.

 My first meal inside was lukewarm and the portions were very small.
 I remember there being lumpy potatoes with black bits in them.
 It was how I'd imagined prison food to be.
 All things considered, that first day was bad, but could have been worse if I hadn't already known some people.

-Related: Watch 'Young Reoffenders,' our documentary about a group of young men in the UK trapped in a cycle of imprisonment and reoffending.
+WATCH: 'Young Reoffenders', our documentary about a group of young men trapped in a cycle of imprisonment and reoffending.

-Cook, Murdoch, and Butler are now reformed characters.
-Cook has written a book about his criminal days, Murdoch now works for anti-crime organization Directions Project, and Daniels has released a memoir about her time inside.
+Jason, Paul and Rob are now reformed characters.
+Jason has written a book about his criminal days, Paul now works for anti-crime organisation Directions Project and Terry has released a memoir about her time inside.